Big bulky speakers are a thing of the past for sound systems.

 - The complementary output stage offers a space efficient solution making it suitable for modern sound system designs where space is at a premium.

-- The circuit delivers a 1-watt output with remarkably low distortion, ensuring high quality sound reproduction.
+- The circuit delivers a 1 watt output with remarkably low noise ensuring high quality sound development.

 - Negative feedback and biasing components contribute to the circuits stability protecting the output transistors from damage.